-The Queensland Integrity Commissioner is an independent officer of the Parliament with responsibility for providing advice on integrity and ethics issues and for maintaining the lobbyists register.
-Under the Integrity Act 2009, the Integrity Commissioner can give written advice to Ministers, MPs, senior public servants and others about ethics or integrity issues, including conflicts of interest.
+The Queensland Integrity Commissioner is an independent officer of the parliament with responsibility for providing advice on integrity and ethics issues and for maintaining the lobbyists register.
+Under the Integrity Act 2009, the Integrity Commissioner can give written advice to ministers, members of parliament (MPs), senior public servants, and others about ethics or integrity issues, including conflicts of interest.
 The Integrity Commissioner may also meet with and give advice to MPs on ethics and integrity issues in relation to their declarations of financial interests.

 The Integrity Commissioner is responsible for maintaining the Queensland Lobbyists Register and monitoring compliance by lobbyists and government with the Act and the Lobbyists Code of Conduct.
-All State and local government agencies, including Ministers' offices, are responsible for keeping a record of contact with lobbyists as set out in the Queensland State Archives' schedule for recordkeeping by the Integrity Commissioner.
+All state and local government agencies, including ministers' offices, are responsible for keeping a record of contact with lobbyists as set out in the Queensland State Archives' schedule for recordkeeping by the Integrity Commissioner.